the adhd counsellor

 David Levy MBACP

-I am a BACP-registerd counsellor with a dedicated focus on ADHD and the emotional experience of diagnosis and treatment, and the reframing of a lived experience seen through a new lens.
+I am a BACP-registered counsellor with a dedicated focus on ADHD and the emotional experience of diagnosis and treatment, and the reframing of a lived experience seen through a new lens.

-In the time since, I have developed a way of working with ADHD clients and couples which supports and affirms their lived experience; arms them with tools and language that helps them work with their ADHD not against it, and seeks to ensure that my clients are not reduced to a list of symptoms by giving them validity and space.
 In addition to my work with couples and individuals, I train other counsellors and therapists how to work with ADHD clients in my twice-yearly ‘Working with ADHD’ seminars, and am currently writing a book on the emotional experience of being diagnosed with ADHD.
-(Due early 2026)

-Clients contact me at various stages of their ADHD journey – from discovery, to the emotional impact of diagnosis, to the complexities of reframing one’s past, present, and future.
-I support clients through the often challenging and lengthy processes of assessment, treatment, and beyond.
+Clients and couples contact me at various stages of their ADHD journey – from discovery, to help process the emotional aspect of diagnosis, to discuss the impact of ADHD on their relationships, to the complexities of reframing one’s past, present, and future.
+I offer sessions weekly or fortnightly, either online or from my office in Whetstone, North London.

-To introduce myself – I’m a counsellor specialising in working with ADHD clients and the challenges which come with navigating diagnosis, whether that be the emotional impact, the difficulty in reframing your past, present and future, and the difficult and often drawn-out experience of waiting for assessment, assessment itself, diagnosis, treatment, and medication.
-I am diagnosed combined-type ADHD and have found my own process of diagnosis enormously beneficial to my work and a giant leap in having a better understanding of my sense of self.
+I’m a counsellor specialising in working with ADHD clients and the challenges which come with navigating diagnosis, whether that be the emotional impact, the impact on relationships, the difficulty in reframing your past, present and future, and the difficult and often drawn-out experience of waiting for assessment, assessment itself, diagnosis, treatment, and medication.
+I am combined-type ADHD, diagnosed aged 39, and possess a deep and wide-ranging knowledge of ADHD and neurodiversity, its symptomology, treatment and diagnostic pathways, and train other therapists in how to work with neurodiverse clients.

 Trained in Psychodynamic Psychotherapy, my practice has developed to emphasise the relationship between therapist and client to create a safe and understanding environment free from judgement, in which your presenting issues can be explored and better understood.
-My training allows me to work with ADHD and non-ADHD clients alike, and I work extensively with clients with anxiety, depression, relationship issues, self-esteem, addiction, and repeating patterns of behaviour you’d like to change.
+My training allows me to work with ADHD and non-ADHD individuals and couples alike, and I work extensively with with anxiety, depression, relationship issues, self-esteem, addiction, and repeating patterns of behaviour you’d like to change.

 In thousands of hours across individual, couples and group sessions, I have developed an effective way of working with ADHD people which doesn’t pathologise the condition, and considers the entire self rather than working symptomatically or reducing people to a set of stereotypes.
 I endeavour to work in a way which does not pathologise any protected characteristic such as sexuality, race, religion, disability, or gender identity or expression.